twinstar6980/Twinning.Documentation/english/usage.md

 	Additional arguments, if set this, the application will automatically launch console after stared.

-`Android` and `iPhone` systems are not support pass command via terminal command line, but command can be passed through application links:
+`Android` and `Iphone` systems are not support pass command via terminal command line, but command can be passed through application links:

 `twinstar.toolkit.shell-gui:/run?command=<command>`

 * `command`

 	command argument. can be specified multiple times, and all query values are treated as string arrays.

 command can be passed through the link only when the application is not started; if the link is opened while the application is started, the application will switch to the foreground but will not receive new command parameters.